EchanHe/PhenoLearn/README.md

 python label_tool.py
 ```

-or Open the repo using [Visual studio Code](https://code.visualstudio.com/)
+Or open the repo using [Visual studio Code](https://code.visualstudio.com/)
 The run the `label_tool.py` file
 PhenoLearn provides an intuitive interface to easily label images for Deep Learning purposes.
 The window when PhenoLearn starts![Main view](./assets/main.png)

 **Deep Learning tool**

 Navigate to the repository in the terminal and run
  ```bash
 python dl_tool.py
 ```

-or Open the repo using [Visual studio Code](https://code.visualstudio.com/)
+Or open the repo using [Visual studio Code](https://code.visualstudio.com/)
 The run the `dl_tool.py` file
 PhenoLearn provides an intuitive interface to easily label images for Deep Learning purposes.
 The